qduong42/42_Minishell/README.md

 ## About

-Minishell is the second project of the Unix branch at 42.
+Minishell is one of 3 projects about Unix in 3rd Circle at 42.
 It's a minimum viable version of a real shell.
 The main goal is to have a good understanding of input parsing, tokenization, process creation and synchronisation using the C programmming language.